INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Experimental Evaluation

 \subsection{Retrieval Accuracy}

 This experiment evaluates whether our representation and retrieval design improves reliability under complex semantic constraints.
 Since geometric precision is not the sole criterion in embodied tasks, we adopt two metrics: (i) \textbf{Geometric Accuracy}, measuring whether the retrieved object lies within a distance threshold of the ground truth, and (ii) \textbf{Semantic Accuracy}, assessing whether the object truly satisfies the instruction.
-To ensure fairness, the semantic metric is composed of two parts, including expert scoring over the full indexed query set, and a human study involving 120 participants who evaluated randomly sampled instructions.
+To ensure fairness, the semantic metric is composed of a human study involving 120 participants who evaluated randomly sampled instructions.

-Results (\ref{tab:overall_accuracy_breakdown}) show that even under geometric-only evaluation, our method significantly outperforms all baselines at the 1.0m threshold.
-It maintains clear advantages at 0.5m on challenging queries such as negation and ambiguous semantics, and remain competitive on relatively easy cases.
-Despite not storing dense point clouds and operating under depth uncertainty, INHerit-SG remains highly competitive, demonstrating the benefit of its \textbf{Structured}.
-With human evaluation, semantic accuracy further improves.
-This demonstrates that once localization factors are excluded, the system intrinsically benefits from its \textbf{Semantically rich} representation and \textbf{Interpretable} retrieval aligned with human intent.
-On real-world data, INHerit-SG also demonstrates a clear advantage, highlighting its strong adaptability to noisy real environments.
-More details about human study and qualitative retrieval cases can be found in supplementary materials.
+Results in Table~\ref{tab:overall_accuracy_breakdown} show that even under geometric-only evaluation, our method significantly outperforms all baselines at the 1.0m threshold (following the popular embodied task metric \cite{puig2023habitat3}).
+It maintains clear advantages at 0.5m on challenging queries such as negation and ambiguous semantics, and remains competitive on relatively easy cases.
+Despite not storing dense point clouds and operating under depth uncertainty, INHerit-SG remains highly competitive, demonstrating the benefit of its decomposition of structured constraints.